Inquisitive-ME/BlackJack/README.md

 and the rootfs must be copied from a rapberry pi with sqlite3 in order to cross compile

 ## TODO's
+* Implement Insurance Logic for game.
+Currently it just sets a flag in the player but nothing is done.
 * Add needed rootfs files for sqlite3 to repo so there is no need to copy over rootfs